WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

   **Examples**
   [tip] Recommended: Millions of users use WordPress. [/tip]
   [tip] Recommended: You can choose from tens of thousands of plugins from the Plugin Directory. [/tip]
+- Spell out zero through nine and use numerals for 10 or greater for days, weeks, and other units of time.
+  **Examples**
+  - 24 hours
+  - 15 days
+  - four years

 ## Numbers as numerals

 ## Ordinal numbers